jfm15/SpineFinder/readme.md

 `conda install pip`<br>
 `pip install keras-metrics`<br>
 `pip install elasticdeform`<br>

-Note: Shortly this setup guide will be replaced with a setup.py

 ## Usage
 To reproduce the results of the paper follow these instructions: